About Rachel Khoo

 A six-part series ‘A Cook Abroad’ was aired on BBC2 and BBC2 HD in the UK in February 2015 – Rachel is one of the featured cooks in this fun series which sees cooks journey to places which inspire them.
 In her episode, Rachel journeys to Malaysia to explore part of her culinary heritage.
 Watch the trailer here.

-Her latest TV show Rachel Khoo’s Kitchen Notebook: Melbourne aired in Australia on SBS in July 2015 and is currently airing around the world.
+Rachel Khoo’s Kitchen Notebook: Melbourne aired in Australia on SBS in July 2015 and is currently airing around the world.
 In February 2016, Rachel appeared as a guest judge on the popular Australian competitive cooking show, My Kitchen Rules.
-She is the co-host of Zumbo’s Just Desserts show airing on Channel 7 in Australia this Summer.
+She co-hosted Zumbo’s Just Desserts show on Channel 7 in Australia which aired in the Summer 2016..

-Rachel has just launched a new online project, Khoollect.
+In 2015 Rachel launched an online project, Khoollect.
 Khoollect is an online lifestyle platform and social media venture, and a creative space that searches for inspiration in unlikely spaces.

 She is currently renovating the Khoollect HQ studio and writing her sixth cookbook to be published early Summer 2017 by Michael Joseph.